Logo 3 120

 Please note the changes this week.

-9.30am St John's NB Only one Mass today
+6.00pm Mass at St Mary’s NB: Only one Mass today

 Vigil Masses: 6.00pm St John’s preceded at 5.15pm until 5.55pm with Reconciliation and Exposition 6.30pm St Mary’s